Mark Manfredi, PT

 Carly’s clinical interests involve manual therapy of the spine and peripheral joints, the evaluation and treatment of sports related injuries, gait/balance abnormalities, and postoperative rehabilitation of the spine, shoulder and knee.

-Kiley’s primary responsibility at AOST is to coordinate the administrative care of our patients.
-To assist patients with insurance questions and to accurately monitor patient benefits.
-She acts as the liaison between the office, insurance companies, and our billing company BMS.
+Kiley’s primary responsibility at AOST is to coordinate the administrative care of our patients, to assist patients with insurance questions, and to accurately monitor patient benefits.
+She acts as the liaison between the office, insurance companies, and our billing company.

 Kiley’s engaging personality makes each patient visit to AOST efficient and friendly.

 Kiley has attended several courses on patient care issues, electronic media, and health care administration.
-Kiley enjoys spending time with friends, family and enjoys music, dancing, and country music.
+Kiley enjoys spending time with family and friends.